 - February 27, 2020

-How Blockchain Technology Is Transforming the Supply Chain Industry
+Blockchain Tech Is Transforming the Supply Chain Industry

 Fast forward to the present, an industry’s supply chain has become more complicated.
 On a global scale, millions of key players are taking part in producing finished goods.
 This makes it difficult for company owners to track where different components of their products come from.

 It’s crucial for any business to keep track of how, when, where, and under what conditions their goods are made.
 This allows them to mitigate certain financial risks, follow ethical standards, and improve their operations in numerous ways.
 Fortunately, there’s an innovative solution that can help companies with that.

 Every time an item changes hands within the supply chain, its transaction details can be documented to maintain a complete product history, from manufacture to sale.
 These are stored in a centralized database known as the blockchain.

 This technology is essentially a distributed, digital ledger.
 While it’s strongly associated with cryptocurrency, it can also be used in many applications.
 These include exchanges, agreements, tracking, and payments, which is why it’s a perfect tool for managing your supply chain.